-To give CCH time to become used to SPECTRUM procedures.
+• To give CCH time to become used to SPECTRUM procedures.
 For instance, instead of being tasked with numbering a backlog of 30,000+ items, we prioritise the numbering of Accessioned items.
 This will allow us to introduce best practice and apply these standards ever more thoroughly to items beyond the Accessioned Collection as we develop the resources and professional knowledge to do so.
+It is not the long-term plan to have three levels of collections but it will take time to place items from the Archived Collection into either the Accessioned Collection or Handling Collection.